 Traffic and Enforcement are specialized units within the Community Affairs Division.
 Supervisors and Officers assigned to Traffic receive lengthy training in accident reconstruction and investigation.
 These officers respond to and investigate all fatal and serious injury accidents in the city.
-They also conduct follow up investigations into hit and run accidents.
+They also conduct follow-up investigations into hit-and-run accidents.

 Officers assigned to Enforcement are responsible for specialized motor vehicle enforcement throughout the city.
-Enforcement officers often patrol on motorcycle and are responsible for conducting speed surveys to help determine the best times to direct enforcement in targeted areas.
+Enforcement officers often patrol on motorcycles and are responsible for conducting speed surveys to help determine the best times to direct enforcement in targeted areas.

 Traffic Supervisors work with many outside organizations and agencies to set up traffic routes and security for all major events in Manchester.
-These events include but are not limited too parades, road races, and concerts, presidential and other VIP visits.
+These events include but are not limited to parades, road races, and concerts, presidential and other VIP visits.
 Traffic Supervisors organize approximately 75 of these events annually.

 Car Seat Safety Checks